kilna/liquibase-docker/README.md

 # Liquibase Docker images with drivers

-Liquibase by itself cannot connect to a database.
-To do actual database work, you will need a JDBC driver... fortunately I've bundled some common database drivers for you in these docker images:
+*Liquibase by itself cannot connect to a database.* To do actual database work, you will need a JDBC driver... *you probably want one of these other images where I've bundled a database driver alongside liquibase*:

 * [DockerHub](https://hub.docker.com/r/kilna/liquibase-postgres/) - [GitHub](https://github.com/kilna/liquibase-postgres-docker) - liquibase-postgres
 * [DockerHub](https://hub.docker.com/r/kilna/liquibase-mysql/) - [GitHub](https://github.com/kilna/liquibase-mysql-docker) - liquibase-mysql